rezacr588/pmd-code/README.md

 6. **Chat Groups**: Enables users to create and participate in chat groups for real-time communication.
 It helps in facilitating discussions, quick decision-making, and enhancing team collaboration.

+7. **Real-Time Collaboration**: Supports various features for real-time collaboration, including:
+   - **Live Document Editing**: Multiple users can edit documents simultaneously, with changes reflected in real-time.
+   - **Real-Time Notifications**: Users receive instant notifications for project updates, task changes, and team messages.
+   - **Activity Feeds**: Displays a real-time feed of activities and updates across projects and tasks.
+   - **Presence Indicators**: Shows the online status of team members and their current activity within the application.
+   - **Live Commenting**: Allows users to comment on tasks and documents in real-time, with immediate visibility for the team.

 ## APIs

 1. **User API**: Handles user registration, login, and profile management operations.
 It ensures data security and privacy.